September 23, 2015

 The good news is that hospitals are recognizing and taking steps to reduce the potential for delirium, by more carefully prescribing certain anti-anxiety medications and tranquilizers, limiting use of restraints, and creating a more soothing environment with less light and quieter alarms to ensure more normalcy in patients’ sleep-wake cycles.
 Nursing and medical schools nationwide are also including delirium training as part of their curriculum, and a number of hospitals have implemented the HELP program (Hospital Elder Life Program) for their senior patients, offering visits from trained volunteers to provide companionship and help with staying oriented.

 If your loved one is showing signs of delirium or dementia, we at Continuum can help.
 Our in-home care staff is trained in Alzheimer’s and dementia care services, as well as safety supervision, companionship, and respite care.
 Our experienced eldercare managers will conduct a thorough assessment to see which in-home care services you and your loved one require.

-Serving the Saint Louis and Saint Charles areas, contact Continuum and we’ll be happy to answer your questions and share some valuable resources.
+If you need dementia home care in St. Louis, MO and the surrounding areas, contact Continuum, and we’ll be happy to answer your questions and share some valuable resources.